italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 Format of the Wallet Instance Attestation Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To obtain a Wallet Instance Attestation from the wallet
-provider (backend) it is necessary to send a Wallet Instance Attestation
+provider it is necessary to send a Wallet Instance Attestation
 Request from the Wallet Instance containing the associated public key
 and a ``nonce`` previously requested to avoid replay attacks.